tsbinns/tsbinns.github.io/CV.md

 <div>
   <h3 class="CV-header"><a id="Tech_Skills" class="section-ID">Technical</a></h3>
     <ul class="CV-desc">
-      <li>I am highly confident programming in MATLAB and Python, and am familiar with SPSS, Microsoft Office programmes, NEURON, and Git.
+      <li>I am highly confident programming in Python and MATLAB, and am familiar with SPSS, Microsoft Office programmes, NEURON, and Git.
 Additionally, I have much experience conducting EEG and behavioural experiments, and also possess fundamental skills in basic laboratory techniques such as electrophoresis, ELISA, and endonuclease use.
 Furthermore, I can quickly familiarise myself with new software and learn new techniques to add to my repertoire.</li>
     </ul>
   <h3 class="CV-header"><a id="Research_Skills" class="section-ID">Research</a></h3>
     <ul class="CV-desc">